Seasons and weather in Sri Lanka months, when to go

 Monsoon winds create in the Western and southern shores strong waves, such that sometimes to swim in the ocean just becomes dangerous.
 Only in rare places, such as at Unawatuna, where the Bay is protected, without fear to enter the sea.

 The weather continues to be satisfactory throughout the island, but far from perfect.
 You can rest anywhere, but it is not excluded rain.
 The best time is June to go to the East (Trincomalee), where just the midst of the best season.

-As in may, the monsoons create strong waves on the West and South coast, and swimming is dangerous or at least uncomfortable.
+As in may, the monsoons create strong waves on the West and South coast, and is dangerous to swim or at least not comfortable.

 In July in the South and West of the island, and in the centre of the island the weather is getting worse.
 Sunny days, of course, happen, but the probability of daily rainfall is large.
 The sky is often overcast.
 Monsoon winds are still not allowed to swim due to strong waves.

-In the North and the East coast is quite the opposite and this is a great time to visit, Trincomali and sightseeing in the North, for example Anuradhapura and Mihintale.
+In the North and East coast, the opposite is true, and it's the perfect time for a trip to Trincomali and sightseeing in the North, for example Anuradhapura and Mihintale.

 August is an unusual month.
 Low season and the monsoon season continues, but the weather suddenly gives you a chance to relax tourists in most resorts in the country this month.
 At all beach resorts, the weather is improving, the number of Sunny days is becoming more and rainfall decreases.
 Only in the centre of the island the weather is not the best, but not so not worth it to go on excursions to Cultural triangle of Sri Lanka and mountainous regions of Nuwara Eliya.

 Unfortunately, the wind and waves on the West and South and a little weaker, but still make it difficult and uncomfortable swimming in the ocean.